kkayam/Realtime-Stock-Crypto-Price/README.md

-# Simple desktop ticker
+# Desktop stock/crypto ticker
-Get live update for any group of stocks
+Get live update for any group of stocks.

+- Always on top
+- Drag to move
+- Scroll wheel to change opacity
+- Clone and write tickers in tickers.txt
+- Uses finnhub websocket for price updates